supercooldave/supercooldave.github.io/2017/STS/index.md

 It is your job to contact the desired member of staff and organise meetings (based on their expertise and your preferences) when you need them  --- it is an independent project and you decide on the interaction model.
-%Meetings are also arranged around milestones, and typically between
-%managers and teaching staff.
 After initial rush and planning and requirements efforts, where the teaching staff will be very present, the project becomes completely your responsibility.